chamalee/chamalee.github.io/_teaching/2015-spring-teaching-2.md

 ---

 Served as a Teaching Assistant for the *Introduction to Machine Learning* course in Fall 2023.
-Responsibilities included organizing exercise sessions, providing hands-on support, evaluating submissions, and helping students understand core ML concepts.
+Responsibilities included providing hands-on support during exercise sessions, evaluating submissions, and helping students understand core ML concepts.

 ## Activities
 - Assisted coding and theory exercise sessions